 The Security Department provides year-round security services on campus while the college buildings are open to the public.
-Security Officers and staff do not have the power to make arrests but are granted authority to respond to and enforce college policy and local, state, and federal laws for administrative purposes on all campus property, but are not sworn law enforcement officers as defined by Wisconsin state statute 165.85(2)(c).
+Security Officers and staff are granted authority to respond to and enforce college policy and local, state, and federal laws for administrative purposes on all campus property, but are not sworn law enforcement officers as defined by Wisconsin state statute 165.85(2)(c).
 Security Officers respond to a variety of calls for help, from medical emergencies, calls for service, parking enforcement, and criminal activity.
-They are the points of contact for the campus grounds and buildings, designed to detect crimes in action and prevent potential crimes, are accomplished during open campus hours.
+They are the points of contact for the campus community and enforcement of all college policies and procedures.
+Foot and vehicle patrols of campus grounds and buildings, designed to detect crimes in action and prevent potential crimes, are accomplished during open campus hours.
 The officers also monitor over 400 security cameras to prevent and deter crime on all of our campus locations.
 Security office hours for each campus are located in the Quick References Resources at the beginning of this guide.
 In addition, during these patrols, officers also report any conditions they notice that might pose a threat to campus safety or security.
 The campus grounds are protected by intrusion detection alarms and an alarm response security element while the buildings are locked and unoccupied.